 68. If you enjoy Red Bull energy drinks, you can thank Chaleo Yoovidhya of Thailand.
 Chaleo introduced an energy drink named Krating Daeng in Thailand which inspired Austrian Dietrich Mateschitz to create a similar recipe that would suit Westerners' tastes.
 In partnership with Chaleo, the two founded Red Bull GmbH in Chakkapong, Thailand.

-70. Rail services in Thailand are notoriously late, we’re talking 3-4 hour delays late.
+70. In the category of not-so-fun Thai facts: rail services in Thailand are notoriously late, we're talking 3-4 hour delays late.
 If you have an urgent place to be, consider a plane.

 71. With logging banned, the future of Thailand's distinctive long-tail boats are at risk.
 Timber to create the hulls must be imported and now a hull for a boat that used to cost about 3,000 baht (US$83) is now 200,000 baht (US$5,500).
 This has led to more speedboats on the waterways.